 Our Private Cloud Core deployments provide workload orchestration through the use of Kolla Ansible which deploys OpenStack services and infrastructure components in Docker containers.
 Should you want to make a change to an OpenStack service’s configuration, add a new OpenStack service, or even repair your OpenStack cluster, you can do so using Kolla Ansible.
-In this guide, you will learn how to prepare a Kolla Ansible environment, from which changes can be made.
+In this guide, we explain how to prepare a Kolla Ansible environment, from which configuration changes can be made.

-To get a quick idea of what is required, here is a high-level overview of the steps:
+To get an idea of what is required, here is a high-level overview of the steps:

 # Copy Kolla Ansible configuration from fm-deploy docker container $ docker cp fm-deploy:/opt/kolla-ansible /opt/kolla-ansible # Navigate to /opt/kolla-ansible $ cd /opt/kolla-ansible # Initialize a Python virtual environment $ virtualenv .venv # Activate the virtual environment $ source .venv/bin/activate # Update pip pip install --upgrade pip # Install Kolla Ansible using requirements.txt $ pip install -r requirements.txt